AndrePatri/wheebbot_packages/wheebbot_os/docs/RPI_setup.md

 ### CAN bus

-To check is can0 and can1 are initialized run `dmesg | grep spi`
+To check if can0 and can1 are initialized run `dmesg | grep spi`

 To initialize can0 (can1 the same way) and set the bitrate run `sudo ip link set can0 up type can bitrate 1000000`